Source Code Review: Best Practices

 Microsoft Visual Studio

-Used as a development platforms for .NET applications and Windows software applications.
+Used as a development platform for .NET applications and Windows software applications.
 Supports C, C++, VB.NET, C# and F#.

 Used as a development platform for iOS and MacOS software.
 Supports C, C++, Objective-C, Objective-C++, Java, AppleScript, Python and Ruby.